 The Drive to Hội An

-“Sir, your friend ask me to call you.”
+“Sir, your friend is asking me to call you.”

 “Hugh?
 What does he want?”

-“He says that you need to talk to the man here about the motorbike.”
+“He says that you need to come down to talk to the person about the motorbikes.
+Can you come now, please?”

 “Okay, one minute.”
 I hung up and smacked Rosie on the butt.
-“You should go talk to the motorbike guy.”
+“Go talk to the motorbike guy.
+I guess there’s a problem or something.”

-She was wide awake now: “I booked the flights, the hotels, and I’m the one who found us these motorbikes, so how about you go fucking do it, you lazy piece of shit.”
+She was wide awake now: “I booked the flights, the hotels, and I’m the one who found us these motorbikes, so how about you go do it?”

-The elevator wasn't working, so I took the stairs, and every step felt like a mini-aneurysm.
-In the lobby, I found Hugh sitting on the floor with a bunch of Vietnamese women, helping them fold t-shirts.
+The elevator wasn't working, and every step felt like an aneurysm, cascading all of the way down to the lobby, where I found Hugh sitting in a circle with a group of Vietnamese women, folding t-shirts and other hotel merch.

-“What are you doing?”
-I asked, still adjusting to the morning light.
+“What the hell are you doing?”
+I asked, still adjusting to the sunlight.

-“I came down here to get some more beer this morning, and I found these wonderful ladies folding these t-shirts.”
+“I came down to get some beer this morning, and I found these wonderful ladies folding t-shirts.”
 He waved at the ladies, who looked half-amused and half-worried.
-Then he held up a shirt.
-“They said that if I helped them, they'd give me a free one, so now I have a change of clothes, since you were so fucking worried about that.
-Here, you want a beer?”
+Then he held up a t-shirt.
+“They said that if I helped them, they'd give me one for free, so now I have that change of clothes you were so fucking concerned about last night.
+Here, you want a beer, now that you’re finally awake?”

-I felt a wave of nausea, and I massaged my forehead to keep down the vomit.
-“Why does everything you do hurt my brain?”
+I felt a wave of nausea, and I thought I might vomit, so I closed my eyes and massaged my head, saying to Hugh, “Why does everything you do hurt my brain?”

-The rentals were parked out front: two old Honda Nouvas, both were scraped to shit.
-The guy took one look at me, rolled his eyes, and launched straight into an angry tutorial, talking over me as I tried to explain to him that I drove the same one in Saigon.
-Then he lit a cigarette and wandered off down the street, still muttering to himself as he turned the corner.
+The rentals were both parked out front, two old Honda Nouvos, and the guy took one look at me, rolled his eyes, and he launched into an angry tutorial, talking over me as I tried to explain to him that I drove the same one in Saigon, and had so for several months.
+As soon as I showed him I could start it on my own, he muttered something in Vietnamese and wandered off down the street, lighting a cigarette and still talking to himself as he turned the corner.

 “Think so, why?”

-“That fucker took one look at me drinking beer this morning and went fucking nuts on the guy at the front desk — and that poor cunt had nothing to do with it!
-I was actually starting to think they weren't going to let us rent them, but good thing you look like the lamest fuckwit in the whole fucking world.”
+“That fucker took one look at me drinking my beer this morning, and he went fucking nuts on the poor cunt at the front desk — and he had nothing to do with it!
+I was starting to think they were even going to let us rent them, but good thing you look like the lamest fuckwit in the whole goddamn planet!”

-“Gonna be an interesting drive, then.
-Okay, I'm going to take a shower, and I’m guessing Rosie will want one as well.
-We'll meet you down here in a bit.”
+“Well, I'm going to take a shower, and I’m guessing Rosie will want one as well, so we'll meet you down here in a bit.
+Try to stay out of trouble.”

 “Want a line to start your day?”